All Episodes

 Everything Democrats do is fine.

-Um that's a really excellent word you use, rage.
+That's a really excellent word you use, rage, because that's what it is.

-And it's not only a rage against Donald Trump, but anyone who supports him, anyone, and that's what this pandemic, oh, nobody can go out of their house movement is all about.
+And that's what this pandemic, oh, nobody can go out of their house movement is all about.

-Punish the Trump supporters, because people who are lobbying to get back to work are primarily Republicans and conservatives.
+Punish the Trump supporters because people who are lobbying to get back to work are primarily Republicans and conservatives.

 So we have to punish them by forcing them to stay inside the house.